rksht/scaffold/README.md

 ## A set of C++ utitilities including
 * Foundation library by Bitsquid
-* nxjson by yarosla
 * argparse by Cofyc

-And some additions by me.
+And some additions by me
+* A usual scanner for usual tokenizing.
+* A json loader.
+* An arena allocator.
+* A POD-key hash based on foundation's hash